davidpomerenke/alphabetify/readme.md

 ## Development

 Transliteration rules are converted from a short form (e. g., only involving lowercase letters) in `alphabets/src/` to a long form in `alphabets/build`.
-This is done with the `alphabets/preprocess` module, which is run by `npm prepare`.
+This is done with the `alphabets/preprocess` module, which is run by `npm run preprocess`.
 The code, including the resulting long form rules, is bundled for web use by running `npm run bundle`.

 ### Transliteration rules